Back To Top

 (Image credit: Howard Boylan)

-What sets our testing apart is simple; we’re golfers ourselves, writing reviews for real, everyday golfers.
-No manufacturer can “buy” a positive review from us, so if we say something is good it’s because it genuinely impressed us.
-And if something doesn’t quite hit the mark, we’ll be honest and explain exactly why.
-Fortunately, the standard of modern golf equipment is so high that we don’t have to deliver bad news very often.
+What truly sets our testing apart is straightforward: we’re golfers ourselves, writing for real, everyday golfers.
+No manufacturer can “buy” a positive review from us so if we say a product is good, it’s because it genuinely impressed us.
+And if something falls short, we’ll say so and clearly explain why.
+Thankfully, the quality of modern golf equipment is so high that disappointing products are few and far between.

 A golfer makes a swing with the Callaway Reva Ladies Package Set in front of her